 London Quick Facts

-- London is one of the most diverse and culturally mixed cities in the world
+- London is one of the most diverse and dynamic cities in the world

 - The people of London are generally approachable and helpful with directions or recommendations